 - Tours:

-- Boat tours – many of them take you to several nice beaches.
-The good thing is you get to see all nice beaches in one convenient tour.
-The bad thing is you’re being dropped off at the same time with tons of people from other boat tours.
+- Many of them take you to several nice beaches.
+Good thing is you see all nice beaches in one convenient tour.
+Bad thing is you’re dropped off at same time as many people from other boat tours.
 All of you crowding the same beaches in the same areas.
 Maybe a good idea off-season.
-During high season, I’d suggest you go to the nice beaches for a couple hours to enjoy it when the boat crowd leaves.

 Restaurants & Cafes:

-- Monoquilha Bar n’ Brunch – nice restaurant and has outdoor seating right next to outdoor gym (so you can knock some sets out while waiting).
+- Monoquilha Bar n’ Brunch – nice restaurant and has outdoor seating right next to free outdoor gym (so you can knock some sets out while waiting).
 Has indoor seating upstairs with sea view as well.
 Bottom area has music, upstairs more peaceful quiet and seems good for coworking.

 - Jardim Restaurante e Pizzeria – nice and good, kinda highend pricing.